Kitura/KituraKit/README.md

 #### Using an existing Podfile

-1. Open your Podfile with your preferred text editor
+1. Open your Podfile with your preferred text editor.

-2. Find the list of your currently installed pods and add to that list the following:
+2. Find the list of your currently installed pods and add to that list:
 ```
 pod 'KituraKit', :git => 'https://github.com/IBM-Swift/KituraKit.git', :branch => 'pod'
 ```